EtienneLamoureux/durmand-scriptorium/docs/SUPPORTED_ENDPOINTS.md

 Supported endpoints
 ===================
 This is a list of the [Guild Wars 2 API](http://wiki.guildwars2.com/wiki/API:Main) endpoints currently supported by Durmand Scriptorium.
-If a ressource is accessible by more than one version of the API, the latest is used whenever possible.
+If a resource is accessible by more than one version of the API, the latest is used whenever possible.

 Quaggans
 --------